What’s The Difference Between Jehovah And Yahweh? (Elaborated)

 Final Thoughts

-• Jehovah and Yahweh are two different names for the same God.
+• Jehovah and Yahweh are two names for the same God.
+These are used in different religions.

-• Christians use Jehovah.
-Yahweh is used in Judaism and Islam.
+• Christians commonly use Jehovah.
+Whereas Yahweh is primarily used in Judaism and Islam.

 Related Articles